Why Get a Brow Lift?

-There are several ways to perform a brow lift.
+There are several types of brow lift surgery.
 The technique chosen is based on the person’s physical characteristics and desires.

 Hairline brow lift

-With this type of brow lift an incision is made immediately behind the hairline.
+With this type of brow lift, an incision is made immediately behind the hairline.
 The forehead skin is lifted off of the underlying muscle and pulled tight.
 The extra skin is removed, resulting in a precise, tailored elevation of specific areas of the eyebrows.
-This is the type brow lift Dr. Kunkel performs most frequently.
+Dr. Kunkel performs the Hairline Brow Lift most frequently.
 The incisions are made in a way that allows growth of hair through the scar over several months, making it difficult to detect.

 Endoscopic brow lift

 Three to five short incisions are made just behind the hairline.
 An instrument called an endoscope is then placed beneath the skin.
 The forehead skin is lifted off the underlying tissue.
 The muscles between the eyebrows may be thinned or removed.
 The eyebrows are then lifted to their new positions.
 Women who do best with this procedure are often in their 30’s and 40’s.
-This was the most common type of brow lift in the U.S. in the early 2000’s but the hairline approach is probably used more today.
+The Endoscopic Brow Lift was the most common type of brow lift in the U.S. in the early 2000’s, but the Hairline brow lift is probably used more today.

 Coronal brow lift

-This is the “classic” brow lift, very popular in the 1970’s and 1980’s.
-An incision is made behind the hairline, stretching across the top of the head from one ear to the other.
+The Coronal Brow Lift is the “classic” brow lift, and was very popular in the 1970’s and 1980’s.
+Just like the hairline brow lift, the coronal brow lift begins by immediately making an incision behind the hairline, stretching across the top of the head from one ear to the other.
 The scalp and forehead skin are elevated off the underlying tissue.
 The muscles between the eyebrows are modified to help minimize wrinkles in this area.
 The eyebrows are then lifted to their new positions and excess skin is trimmed.
 Typically women who undergo this brow lift are in their 60’s or 70’s.

 Direct brow lift

 Sometimes all it takes is relatively small incisions directly over the eyebrows.
-This procedure is more common in men than women.
+The Direct Brow Lift is more common in men than women.
 Men tend to have thicker eyebrow hair and the scar may be less noticeable.
 This may be a good operation for a man in his 60’s or 70’s whose eyebrows have descended enough that his eyelids are draped over the eyelashes.

 Where does brow lift surgery take place?